 What if you get lost or get into trouble?

 It is always smart to carry a compass and map with you plus emergency items (spare food, water, shelter and a torch) in case you get stuck.
 In an emergency, call 100….this will put you through to the emergency services, including search and rescue.

 I had no safety issues on the Israel national trail and never felt threatened or at risk.
-The conflict in Israel never affected my walk and I was never away of it.
+The conflict in Israel never affected my walk and I was never aware of it.
 In terms of dangerous areas, like all cities and rough spots in the world, use common sense – don’t walk at night and don’t flash any valuables.

 You need to be wary of snakes and scorpions which can be dangerous.
 Always shake your boots upside down before putting them on and be aware that both like small dark spaces so might hide under your tent.
 Wild boars can charge if they feel threatened so keep your distance if you see one.

-Heat stroke is another safety concern.
+Heatstroke is another safety concern.
 Drink plenty, but sip regularly rather than gulping huge amounts infrequently.
 Always have 1 litre extra than you need, just as spare (most days I took 4 litres, more on a hot day).
 I would strongly recommend taking a first aid course before doing the trip, being self-reliant if something did happen is essential, especially when carrying out adventure activities like hiking that lead you to remote places.

 Flash flooding can be dangerous in the desert.
 Check the forecast for each day you are hiking in the Negev.
 This is vital!
 Do not underestimate how dangerous flash flooding is.
 It can be hot and dry where you are but rain elsewhere can sauce a sudden rush of water that will flood and wadi’s.

 How did I use a phone in Israel?